 Season 11, The Elemental Genres, was organized around genre-like elements (sci-fi, romance, comedy, etc) that can be combined and deployed independently of “bookshelf” genres, with an eye toward fully understanding why we’re adding rocket ships, buddy-cops, or quirky footnotes to the stories we tell.

-Season 12 currently has the working title “Structure,” which does a small disservice to the fascinating and useful material we’re drilling into.
-We’ll be covering viewpoint, prose, plotting, outlining, and much more, and we’ll be doing it with a much broader range of expertise with the help of new hosts Mary Anne, Piper, and Wes.
+Season 12 was simply titled “Structure,” which does a small disservice to the fascinating and useful material we drilled into.
+We covered viewpoint, prose, plotting, outlining, and much more, and with a much broader range of expertise than we were able to in past seasons, thanks to the expert help of our 2017 hosts Mary Anne, Piper, and Wes.